mikaton/kyytiin/README.md

 ## Build

-Run `ng build` to build the project.
+Run `npm run-script build` to build the project for production.
 The build artifacts will be stored in the `dist/` directory.

-Use the `-prod` flag for a production build.
+Use `npm run-script shitbuild` to build the project for testing use.
+This version uses the local enviroment.
+The build artifacts will be stored in the `dist/` directory.
 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).